 What is the native range of tamarisk?

 Tamarisk is native to Central Asia and Eastern Europe.
 Here is a map that shows where it grows naturally in the wild.
-The green area marks the native growing area of Russian olive.
+The green area marks the native growing area of each tamarisk species.

 On other continents, Tamarix is extremely invasive.
 It produces tens of thousands of seeds per plant every year, and they germinate fast.
 Within two or three decades, it can transform the local environment and wipe other plants out.

 Native range: Afghanistan, Armenia, Azerbaijan, China, Iran, Iraq, Kazakhstan, Korea, Kyrgyzstan, Moldova, Mongolia, Pakistan, Russia, Tajikistan, Turkey, Turkmenistan, Ukraine, Uzbekistan

 Smallflower tamarisk, Tamarix parviflora